groupdocs-watermark/GroupDocs.Watermark-Docs/net/developer-guide/advanced-usage/adding-watermarks/add-watermarks-to-diagram-documents/existing-objects-in-diagram-document.md

 url: watermark/net/existing-objects-in-diagram-document
 title: Existing objects in diagrams
 weight: 1
-description: This article explains that how to to find and remove watermarks of both types in Visio document.
+description: This article explains how to to find and remove watermarks of both types in Visio document.
 keywords: watermarks in visio
 productName: GroupDocs.Watermark for .NET
 hideChildren: True